epam/OSCI/README.md

 # QuickStart
 ## Technical Note
 We built OSCI this an Azure cloud environment using Azure DataFactory, Azure Function and Azure HDInsight.
 The code published here on GitHub does not require the Azure cloud.
-You can reproduce everything in the corresponding instruction with CLI (Command line interface).
+You can reproduce everything in the corresponding instruction with the CLI (command line interface).
 ## Installation
 1) Clone repository
     ```shell script